zouharvi/uds-nnia-tutorial/02-regression/main.md

 # Overview

 - Assignment 1
 - Regression
 - Assignment 2

+# Update

+\centering

+Up to 2 points for participation.

 # Assignment 1

 ##  Organization
 - Late submissions (>10mins) will not be accepted unless previously agreed upon
 - Other questions?
-- How long did it take?

 ## Notes
-- Very nice solutions! (average TODO)
+- Very nice solutions!
 - Reconstruction error on original space, not standardized (we did the same mistake \upside )

 # Assignment 1